1. DataSelf Architecture

 2. Click the Sigma icon → Add All Subtotals.

-TIP: Add All Subtotals only adds subtotals for existing groups.
-If you add additional groups after the fact, they will not automatically have subtotals.
+Add All Subtotals only adds subtotals for existing dimensions.
+If you add additional dimensions after the fact, they will not automatically have subtotals.
 This can be a handy feature if you only want certain dimensions subtotaled.

 Each Dimension can be sorted within the higher-level Dimension that it is grouped.
 This is called Nesting.